Jeroen-Matthijssens/cmdargs/src/documentation/main.md

 ```

 An other way is to specify the values in one go, this only works for long options.
 The
-values are seperated by a comma.
+values are separated by a comma.
 No spaces are allowed in this list.

 ```bash
 $ command --long-option=first,second,third